miguelperezenciso/NGScrashcourse/README.md

 Each of these technologies may require slightly different software / options but bioinformatics pipelines are essentially the same.

 ### Which are the main steps?
-> 1. Sequence quality check is warranted using fastqc or similar
+> 1. Sequence quality check is warranted using [fastq](https://en.wikipedia.org/wiki/FASTQ_format) or similar
-> 2. Reference genome indexing
+> 2. Reference genome indexing.
 > 3. Sequence alignment against a reference genome.
-> 4. Alignment file needs to be sorted and can be polished by removing PCR duplicates and quality can be recalibrated with a known set of variants.
+> 4. Alignment file needs to be sorted and can be polished by removing PCR duplicates, quality can be recalibrated with a known set of variants.
-> 5. Variant calling and quality filtering
+> 5. Variant calling and quality filtering.

 There exist several options for variant calling, main ones are [samtools](http://www.htslib.org/download/) and [GATK](https://gatk.broadinstitute.org/hc/en-us) based.